dojoengine/book/src/cairo/systems.md

 ### The `#[dojo::contract]` Decorator

-All Starknet contracts are defined using the `#[dojo::contract]` decorator, ensuring accurate compilation.
+All Starknet contracts are defined using the `#[starknet::contract]` decorator, ensuring accurate compilation.
 In this context, Dojo introduces the `#[dojo::contract]` decorator, which aims to minimize boilerplate in contract writing.

 The `#[dojo::contract]` decorator allows developers to omit including `world: IWorldDispatcher` as a parameter.
 Behind the scenes, it injects the world into the contract and eliminates some imports, thereby streamlining the development process.